younghans/HighSeas/public/game/ships/README.md

 - `BaseShip.js`: The base class for all ships, providing common functionality.
 - `WakeParticleSystem.js`: A class to handle wake particle effects for ships.
-- `Sloop.js`: A small, fast sailing vessel (the default ship type).
+- `SailboatShip.js`: A ship class that uses GLB models for ship representation.
 - `index.js`: Exports all ship types and related classes.

 ## Usage